Plant-Food-Research-Open/assemblyqc/docs/usage.md

 - `monoploid_ids [Optional]:` A txt file listing the IDs used to calculate LAI in monoploid mode if necessary
 - `synteny_labels [Optional]:` A two column tsv file listing fasta sequence ids (first column) and their labels for the synteny plots (second column) when performing synteny analysis

-See the [Merqury.FK](#merquryfk-k-mer-analysis) section For description of assemblysheet columns related to k-mer analysis with Merqury.FK.
+See the [Merqury](#merqury-k-mer-analysis) section For description of assemblysheet columns related to k-mer analysis with Merqury.

 ## External databases